-Be ready to explain how your plan benefits the organization, whether the benefits are financial, increased efficiencies or simply regulatory compliance.
+Be ready to explain how your plan benefits the organization, whether the benefits are financial, increased efficiencies, or simply regulatory compliance.
 In other words, know your stuff as best you can.
 Make it easy for them to say yes.
 When you include financial benefits, you are speaking the same language as management.

-RELATED: How to Switch Your SMS Program
+- How to Switch Your SMS Program

-2. Cater to your Audience
+2. Cater to Your Audience

-Besides knowing your pitch inside and out, it's important to know who you're pitching to.
+Besides knowing your pitch inside and out, it's important to know whom you're pitching to.
 Consider the people themselves and tailor your pitch to them.
 Do they prefer a PowerPoint presentation or a detailed report?